jangramukul/mukuljangra.com/_posts/2025-10-14-compose-beyond-ui.md

 }
 ```

-In Molecule, it allows you to build a `StateFlow` or `Flow` stream using Compose's runtime.
+You could do similar thing with Molecule, FYI, It allows you to build a `StateFlow` or `Flow` stream using Compose's runtime.
 Here you would see `launchMolecule` function launches a coroutine that continually recomposes the body to produce a StateFlow stream of values.
-Here are a few examples:
+Here are a few examples If you want to check them out:

 ```kotlin
 class LoginViewModel: ViewModel() {